anudhagat/posts/README.md

 - Do some error handling / display using the error flag that is stored in the store

-- Show loading state (skeleton posts or loading circle) for posts / users using the loading flag.
+- Show the loading state (skeleton posts or loading circle) for posts / users using the loading flag.

-- We could add selectors (using `reselect`) for better performance
+- Add selectors (using `reselect`) for better performance

 ## Default information from Create React App